 Lighting

 An important part of upping your photography skills is learning how to master lighting.
 Flash photography can be useful in certain settings, such as when you’re indoors in low light or when you want your image to have a high-contrast look.
 On the other hand, natural lighting produces more subtle results.
+We have a guide covering types of lighting to get you identifying what you’re working with, or what you want to work with.

 Environment

-Lenses and tripods
+Lenses and Tripods

 If you’d like to move past the kit lens, you will have to decide on whether you would like another zoom lens or to try a prime lens.
 Both have positive and negative aspects for photographers.
-Keep in mind that you can’t necessarily use one lens on both an analog and digital SLR.
-There are some ways to retrofit old lenses onto new cameras, but they might need to be the same brand, and you may lose some important technical tools, like the light meter.

 Another piece of equipment you’ll want to consider using is a tripod, especially if your camera doesn’t compensate for slight movements.
 Using a tripod will ensure a crisper and cleaner image.

-Now we’ll move on to the technical settings of your SLR.
+Now we’ll move on to the technical settings of your DSLR.
 Once you have everything you need to take a photo, like proper lighting, setting and equipment, it’s time to start using the manual settings on your camera to create the desired effect.

 Aperture

-Shutter speed
+Shutter Speed

 ISO

-On SLR cameras, there are creative modes that give you slight control over a few of the settings.
+On some DSLR cameras, there are creative modes that give you slight control over a few of the settings.
 The two common ones that photographers use are shutter priority and aperture priority.
 Shutter priority means you have control over the shutter speed and ISO whereas aperture priority gives you control over aperture and ISO.
 The camera will adjust the aperture and shutter speed, respectively, for the best exposure.

 After you have input your settings, your light meter will indicate what adjustments you will need to make before taking your shot.

-Light meter
+Light Meter/Histogram

 The light meter is a tool used to gauge your manual settings.
 If the light meter reads “0″, it means that there is enough light to capture your image.
 It also indicates that your image should be well-balanced.
 If your light meter reads negative, it means the image will be underexposed, or too dark.
 A light meter that reads positive will mean the image will be overexposed, or too light.
 You can adjust the different settings on your camera to pull the meter to zero.